 The Windows client opens with the familiar list of locations, and a Connect button.
 If you've ever used another VPN client, ever, you'll immediately know how to get connected.

 You'll also quickly notice the lack of location-picking features.
 The client can sort the location list by speed, for instance, but you don't get to see server load or ping times.
-There's no Favorites system or Recently Accessed list to help you reconnect to commonly-used locations.
-And once you're connected, you can't choose another server until you've disconnected from the first.
+There's no Favorites system or Recently Accessed list to help you reconnect to commonly used locations.
+But you can at least switch to another server without manually disconnecting, first, an improvement since our last review.

-CactusVPN has its limitations, including the very short US/Europe-only list of servers, but what you do get provides reliable performance and is fair value for money.
+CactusVPN has its limitations, including the very short US/Europe-only list of servers, but its Smart DNS aims to unblock more sites than the average VPN and the service is fair value for money.

 - Also check out our top picks for the best VPN in this roundup